Masaramat/Employees/README.md

 2. Since authentication is blocking my test classes from executing, I had to disable authentication in the test sequence
 3. Still working on better table joins
 4. Trying to learn better testing technologies (using docker and containers)
+5. Liquibase is active but have minor contriants conflict with JPA.
+I am still working on it

 ## Dependencies and versions
 1. Spring Boot version: 3.1.1